melizhang/mt-alt-doc/en/snap/platform/overview.md

 	![jejualan](./../../../asset/image/jejualan-3.png)

-> You can enable only registered payment methods.
+> You can only enable the activated payment methods.
 For Credit Card, 3D Secure mode is recommended.

 7. Click **Simpan**.